-- Investigate course contents to ensure they meet your expectations
+- Step 7: Investigate course contents to ensure they meet your expectations.

-- Compare courses across different universities to find the best option for you
+- Step 8: Compare courses across different universities to find the best option for you

-- Ensure you meet the course entry requirements i.e IELTS (or equivalent.
+- Step 9: Ensure you meet the course entry requirements i.e IELTS (or equivalent.
 Please note IELTS results are not required as part of your application) or course pre-requisites

-- Research other background information such as cost of living, accommodation, transport, weather and so forth
+- Step 10: Research other background information such as cost of living, accommodation, transport, weather and so forth

 OASIS online applications